andrewpage/rails-templates/README.md

-rails-template
+Rails Templates
 ==============

-My custom Rails template
+These are my custom Rails templates, feel free to use them.